gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 ## Our Mission Statement:

 > We are building deep relationships in and beyond Albania
->  through mutual discipleship and partnering in evangelism
+> &nbsp;&nbsp;through mutual discipleship and partnering in evangelism
->    for the fulfillment of the Great Commission.
+> &nbsp;&nbsp;&nbsp;&nbsp;for the fulfillment of the Great Commission.

 We are excited for this mission.
 And we are praying for a greater and deeper "+".
 Holding fast to the promises of God, we are patiently and actively waiting for Him